-Although Rohingya — a Muslim ethnic minority of about 1 million among Myanmar's predominantly Buddhist 52 million people — have lived in Myanmar for generations, most people in the country view them as foreign intruders from neighboring Bangladesh.
+Although Rohingya — a Muslim ethnic minority of about 1 million among Myanmar's predominantly Buddhist 52 million people — have lived in Myanmar for generations, most people view them as foreign intruders from neighboring Bangladesh.
 Bangladesh, which hosts many Rohingya refugees, also refuses to recognize them as citizens.
 "The Rohingya are probably the most friendless people in the world.
 They just have no one advocating for them at all," Kitty McKinsey, a spokeswoman for the U.N.
 High Commissioner for Refugees, said in 2009.

 BORDER ATTACKS LED TO LATEST OUTBREAK OF VIOLENCE